SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 > So are they all, all honourable libraries and languages–

-> Come I to speak about inception of daru-io."
+> Come I to speak about daru-io's inception."

-Truly, the alternatives in other languages like Python, R and Hadoop are also good data analysis tools.
-But, can they be readily integrated into any web application?
+Sure, the alternatives in other languages like Python, R and Hadoop are also good data analysis tools.
+But, how readily can they be integrated into any web application?
 R & Hadoop don't have a battle-tested web framework yet, and are usually pipelined into the back-end of any application to perform any analysis.
-In my honest opinion, I feel that pipelines are merely a hacky workaround and aren't a clean way of integrating.
+I'm no one to judge such pipelines, but I feel that pipelines are hackish workarounds rather than being a clean way of integrating.

-Meanwhile, though Python too has its own set of web frameworks (like Django, Flask and more), Pandas isn't quite readily integrable into these frameworks and needs the web developer to write lines and lines of code to integrate Pandas with parsing libraries and plotting libraries.
+Meanwhile, though Python too has its own set of web frameworks (like Django, Flask and more), Pandas doesn't quite work out-of-the-box with these frameworks and requires the web developer to write lines and lines of code to integrate Pandas with parsing libraries and plotting libraries.

 ##

-> "daru-io is my GSoC project, and open-sourced to all of us;
+> "daru-io is a ruby gem, and open-sourced to all of us;

 > But some might think it was an ambitious idea;

 > And they are all honourable men."

 As described above, daru-io is open-sourced under the MIT License with attribution to myself and Ruby Science Foundation.
+Being a ruby gem, daru-io follows the best practices mentioned in the Rubygems guides and is all geared up with a v0.1.0 release.

-And by "men", I'm not stereotyping the "them" to be a male, but I'm just merely retaining the resemblence to the original speech of Mark Anthony.
+Disclaimer - By "men", I'm not stereotyping "them" to be all male, but I'm just merely retaining the resemblence to the original speech of Mark Anthony.

 ##